pipe-cd/pipecd/docs/content/en/blog/news/play-environment.md

 ![play-plan-preview](/images/play-plan-preview.png)
 <p style="text-align: center;">
-Plan preview - show the changes which will be applied on PR merged
+Plan preview - give the early feedback by showing the changes which will be applied on PR merged
 </p>

 ### Notes for the PipeCD play environment